ileathan/leat.io/credentials/README.md

 }
 ;
 ```
 Note that the browsers now need you to get in their trusted section (or click 'proceed to unsafe')..
-Usually an option to import/export in pkcs12 format
+Usually an option to import/export in pkcs12 format.